-Following the completion of the forms is a time for socializing with food and drinks, while administrators statistically sort selections and begin matching.
-The procedure for the matching process is illustrated below.
+Following the completion of the forms is a time for socializing with food and drinks, while the course instructor sorts and tabulates form data and commences matching.
+The procedure for the matching process is illustrated and described below on the form that will be used by the instructor to finalize matches.
 A private meeting is then held with clients to discuss and finalize the matching, followed by an open announcement of the results.
-Student groups usually meet briefly with their newly assigned client and arrange for a kickoff meeting, often at the client's place of work.
+Student groups must meet briefly with their newly assigned client and arrange for a kickoff meeting, often at the client's place of work.
 This concludes the match night.